zdravkov/kendo-docs/getting-started/javascript-dependencies.md

 # JavaScript files used by Kendo UI

-Every widget from **Kendo UI** needs its JavaScript files to be included in order to work properly.
+Every Kendo UI widget needs its JavaScript files to be included in order to work properly.
 This help topic lists the JavaScript files required by each widget.

 ## Combined Scripts

-The following combined scripts are made available in order to simplify development and deployment.
+The following combined scripts are provided in order to simplify development and deployment.

 *   **kendo.all.min.js** contains a minified version of all scripts (Web, DataViz and Mobile).

-> **Important**: kendo.all.min.js is only available in the Kendo UI Complete package.
-The contents of **kendo.aspnetmvc.min.js** are **not** included in kendo.all.min.js - you need to include kendo.aspnetmvc.min.js in addition to kendo.all.min.js or use the
+> **Important**: kendo.all.min.js is available in the Kendo UI Complete, Kendo UI Complete for ASP.NET MVC, Kendo UI Complete for JSP and Kendo UI Complete for PHP distributions.
+The contents of
+**kendo.aspnetmvc.min.js** are **not** included in kendo.all.min.js - you need to include kendo.aspnetmvc.min.js in addition to kendo.all.min.js or use the
 [custom download builder tool](http://www.kendoui.com/custom-download).